 "Cabil, you haven't eaten since morning.
 At least let me get you som—"

-He enclosed himself in his room, the dull lights beneath his door suddenly snuffed out.
+Slam— He locked himself in his room, the dull lights beneath his door suddenly snuffed out.
 She stopped preparing a plate for him as Narus approached.

 "—Don't worry about it!"
-She flickered her hand, "Please sit.
+She reassured.
+"Please sit.
 I'll warm you up a plate."

-"Don't bother yourself with heating my meal."
-He smiled, "I'm used to non-traditional dining habits."
-He pulled out his hand, a sign for her to sit across him.
+"Don't bother yourself with heating my meal," he said, smiling.
+"I happen to be used to some non-traditional dining habits."
+He pulled out his hand, a kind gesture for her to sit across him.

 "Well I guess it isn't that cold."
-She shyly replied while she took a seat.
+She took to his side, clearing her voice from the not so subtle nerves.
 "Please, help yourself.
 I hope it's not too spicy.
 Cabil and I love spicy food."
-Syreene fixed herself a plate, scanning over the assortment; grilled salmon, hot dumplings, steamed cabbage, white rice...
+Syreene fixed herself a plate, scanning over the assortment; grilled salmon, hot dumplings, steamed cabbage, white rice.

 "Mmm, simply delicious!
-It is spicier than I'm used to, but tasty, no doubt."
+It is a bit spicier than I'm used to, but tasty, no doubt."

-She giggled as he stuffed his face, amused by the delighted boyish expression on him.
-She asked him about sword wielding, his healing skills, and his favorite place in Dovve.
-While they continued to exchange light pleasantries, Syreene affixed her eyes sternly to Narus, "Do you know who she was?"
+She giggled as he stuffed his face, amused by his delighted boyish expression.
+Syreene figured it was the best time than any to break the ice, asking him about sword wielding, his healing skills, and his favorite place in Dovve.
+While they continued to exchange light pleasantries, she suddenly affixed her eyes sternly on Narus, "Do you know who she was?"
 She asked as he placed the glass of juice on the table.
 "The bitch who attacked my brother."

 "No, I—" He furrowed his brows, "I don't know, sadly.
 To be honest, I now question whether she was a demon.
-She was quick, but not inhumanly so."
+She was quick, perhaps too quick."